byterubpay/byterub-site/_posts/2019-02-02-logs-for-the-Community-meeting-held-on-2019-02-02.md

 **\<ErCiccione[m]>** My FFS very ready to be completely funded, but it's not, yet
 **\<sarang>** surae and I participated in the SBC 2019 conference at Stanford, which was generously funded
 **\<sarang>** My thanks to the community for their help.
 It was an extremely valuable experience
 **\<rehrar>** midipoet: we're moving from Github to Gitlab.
 Github got purchased by Microsoft, and is itself closed-source.
 We are moving slowly everything to Gitlab, which is partially open sourced.
-Not their Gitlab, but we took the code and deployed our own, which can be found at repo.getmonero.org
+Not their Gitlab, but we took the code and deployed our own, which can be found at repo.getbyterub.org
-**\<ErCiccione[m]>** (My FFS: https://forum.getmonero.org/8/funding-required/91261/erciccione-coordinator-of-the-localization-workgroup )
+**\<ErCiccione[m]>** (My FFS: https://forum.getbyterub.org/8/funding-required/91261/erciccione-coordinator-of-the-localization-workgroup )
 **\<oneiric\_>** get this funded ^
 **\<midipoet>** rehrar: yeah, I get that, but is that what needmoney90 was talking about re Reddit forums?
-**\<ErCiccione[m]>** there are still some problems with repo.getmonero tho, i will open an issue (like SSH)
+**\<ErCiccione[m]>** there are still some problems with repo.getbyterub tho, i will open an issue (like SSH)
 **\<rehrar>** sarang, I'm glad you MRL guys had a good time.
 **\<ErCiccione[m]>** thanks oneiric\_ :)
 **\<oneiric\_>** np :)
-**\<needmoney90>** Midipoet: the resources and markdown and CSS will be uploaded to separate repo.getmonero.org repos.
+**\<needmoney90>** Midipoet: the resources and markdown and CSS will be uploaded to separate repo.getbyterub.org repos.
 **\<rehrar>** Rumor has it that we will be opening a proposal for you guys to go to a spa resort sometime soon.
 **\<midipoet>** needmoney90: ah I get it now
-**\<el00ruobuob\_[m]>** My FFS is still under the radar, so i hope the MFS will be out soon (https://forum.getmonero.org/8/funding-required/91269/el00ruobuob-january-to-march-part-time-for-a-new-quarter)
+**\<el00ruobuob\_[m]>** My FFS is still under the radar, so i hope the MFS will be out soon (https://forum.getbyterub.org/8/funding-required/91269/el00ruobuob-january-to-march-part-time-for-a-new-quarter)
 **\<rehrar>** yes, el00ruobuob\_[m] I was going to tell you to remake it, and we'll move it to FR right away
 **\<rehrar>** it will be out very soon (pending pony)
 **\<el00ruobuob\_[m]>** PM me once it's ready then rehrar